k-capehart/blog/content/posts/go-salesforce/index.md

 }
 ```

-Note the `soql` struct tags that inform `go-soql` how to transform these definitions into queries.
+Note the `soql` struct tags that inform `go-soql` how to transform these structs into queries.

 Replace `// TODO: Query Contacts` with this code: